MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-policies.md

 As part of a layered defense to detect and remediate inappropriate messages in your organization, you can supplement communication compliance policies with user-reported messages in Microsoft Teams.
 This feature empowers users in your organization to self-report inappropriate internal personal and group chat messages, such as harassing or threatening language, sharing of adult content, and sharing of sensitive or confidential information, to help foster a safe and compliant work environment.

-Enabled by default in the [Teams admin center](/microsoftteams/manage-teams-in-modern-portal), the *Report this message* option in Teams messages allows users in your organization to submit inappropriate internal personal and group chat messages for review by communication compliance reviewers for the policy.
+Enabled by default in the [Teams admin center](/microsoftteams/manage-teams-in-modern-portal), the *Report inappropriate content* option in Teams messages allows users in your organization to submit inappropriate internal personal and group chat messages for review by communication compliance reviewers for the policy.
 These messages are supported by a default system policy that supports reporting messages in Teams group and private chats.

 ![Communication compliance report this message](../media/communication-compliance-report-message.png)